wincent/masochist/content/wiki/Splitting large log files.md

 ```

 - Splits the specified log file into chunks of 25m bytes, creating files named `xaa`, `xab` etc.
-- **Note:** This will cut the files at exactly 24m bytes, even if that means slicing a line in half.
+- **Note:** This will cut the files at _exactly_ 25m bytes, even if that means slicing a line in half.

 # With GNU `split`